HarmlessEvil/advent-of-code-2024/README.md

 term itself, and worded it as fully-connected subgraph), but I've never looked up how those cliques can be found.

 And, actually, I've never heard about LAN-parties before as well.

+### Day 25: Code Chronicle

+I like the joke in this day's problem, which is about brute-forcing the solution for the literal brute force :)